lamazzing/teslaScrapper/README.md

 # teslaScrapper
 Usage:

-1. All in one command for installing and starting backend and frontend servers: "sh launch.sh"
+1. All in one command for installing and starting backend server: "sh launchBackend.sh";
+2. Open new terminal;
+3. All in one command for installing and starting frontend server: "sh launchFrontend.sh";

 More detailed: